metabase/metabase/docs/administration-guide/09-setting-up-slack.md

 ## Create a dedicated Metabase channel in your Slack

-In your Slack workspace, create a public channel named whatever you want — we think something like "Metabase" does just fine — then enter that channel's name in the **Slack Channel Name** field in Metabase.
+In your Slack workspace, create a public channel named whatever you want — we think something like "metabase" does just fine — then enter that channel's name in the **Slack Channel Name** field in Metabase.
 This channel allows your Metabase to post to your Slack workspace without having to deal with unnecessary permissions.
-Due to the way the Slack API is set up, we’ll need this channel to attach charts Dashboard Subscriptions.
-Make sure the channel you create is the same channel that you enter in this field in Metabase.
+Make sure the channel you create is the same channel that you enter in this field in Metabase (omit the "#" prefix).

 ## Save your changes in Metabase

 In Metabase, click on the **Save changes** button and that’s it!
-Metabase will automatically run a quick test to check that the API token is working properly.
+Metabase will automatically run a quick test to check that the API token and your dedicated Slack channel are working properly.
 If something goes wrong, it'll give you an error message.

 ---